open-experiments/aiops-nextgen/debug/bugfix-sprint-plan.md

 # Sprint Development Plan

-This document organizes the identified issues into logical development sprints.
+This document organizes the identified issues (listed in debug/issues.md) into logical development sprints.
 Issues are grouped by coupling and dependencies to enable incremental delivery.

 ---